How to Keep Your Skin Looking Its Best While Traveling

 • Consider a balm or cream cleanser instead of a gel formula

-• Layer hydrating serums and occlusive moisturizers for overnight repair
+• Layer hydrating serums and occlusive moisturizers for overnight support

 If the water is harsh (hard water or high chlorine):